 To start with, you should understand the purpose and targets of collecting the feedback.
 Asking customer feedback is the very first step on the way to building a successful relationship between the customers and the brand.

-Collecting customer feedback will help you to identify customers who’re at risk of leaving and stop reoccurring problems.
+By continuously collecting customer feedback will help you to identify customers who’re at risk of leaving and stop reoccurring problems.

 Also, happy customers are the best brand advocates you might ever have.
 And, as you might guess, unhappy customers could be the worst.
 According to the statistics, one happy customer will share their positive customer experience with 9 people.
 Unfortunately, the unhappy customers are even more likely to share their experiences: on average, an unhappy customer shares their bad experience with 16 people.